Wolverhampton–Shrewsbury line

-Electrification from Stafford Road Junction to Oxley, is provided solely to enable electric stock to access Alstom's Oxley TRSMD, and is therefore constructed as a "trolley wire" suitable for low speeds only.
+Electrification from Stafford Road Junction to Oxley is provided solely to enable electric stock to access Alstom's Oxley TRSMD and is therefore constructed as a "trolley wire" suitable for low speeds only.

-Signalling was centred in the panel box at Madeley Junction until 2012, but following the closure of the box there, the West Midlands Signalling Centre at Saltley has taken control of most of the route via its Oxley/Telford Workstation.
-Previously, Oxley signal box controlled the depot access and sidings until it closed on 27 November 2010 under the West Midlands Resignalling scheme.
+Signalling was centred in the panel box at Madeley Junction until 2012 but, following the closure of the box there, the West Midlands Signalling Centre at Saltley has taken control of most of the route via its Oxley/Telford workstation.
+Previously, Oxley signal box controlled the depot access and sidings until it closed on 27 November 2010, under the West Midlands Resignalling scheme.
 Towards Shrewsbury, Abbey Foregate signal box takes over for the last few miles beyond Wellington.

-The line also had a service to Walsall which ran to Wellington via Wolverhampton, but this service was cutback to Wolverhampton, and then eventually withdrawn altogether.
+The line also had a service to Walsall, which ran to Wellington, but this was cut back to Wolverhampton and then eventually withdrawn altogether.